Best daily deals

 Because iOS tailors the response to your ear, losing that feature means slightly worse audio for you.

-Additionally, the ear tip fit test offered in iOS is also absent with Android.
+Additionally, the ear tip fit test offered in iOS is also absent in Android.
 As any SoundGuy will tell you, audio quality is well and good, but it’s nothing without one thing: a good seal to the ear canal.
-While it’s understandable that Apple designed the AirPods so the earbuds would fit a majority of ears, they cannot form a proper seal with your ear canals.
+While it’s understandable that Apple designed the AirPods so the earbuds would fit most ears, they cannot form a proper seal with your ear canals.

 Worse effective battery life